Head-to-Head · Updated May 2026

 The best view and best activities at one of earth's greatest sights

-Victoria Falls — Mosi-oa-Tunya, "The Smoke That Thunders" — is 1,708 metres wide and drops up to 108 metres, making it the world's largest waterfall by combined width and height.
-From Livingstone on the Zambian side, the Knife-Edge Bridge gives the most dramatic frontal view of the main curtain of falling water — closer and more visceral than the Zimbabwean viewpoint.
-The Devil's Pool, a natural infinity pool at the very lip of the falls accessible in low-water season (September–December), is among the most audacious natural experiences in Africa.
-White-water rafting on the Zambezi gorge below the falls is one of the world's top Class V rapids experiences.
+Victoria Falls (Mosi-oa-Tunya, "The Smoke That Thunders") is 1,708 metres wide and drops up to 108 metres, making it the world's largest waterfall by combined width and height.
+From Livingstone on the Zambian side, the Knife-Edge Bridge gives the most dramatic frontal view of the main curtain, closer and more visceral than the Zimbabwean viewpoint.
+The Devil's Pool, a natural infinity pool at the very lip of the falls accessible in low-water season (September to December), is among the most audacious natural experiences in Africa.
+White-water rafting on the Zambezi gorge below the falls is among the world's top Class V experiences.

 Round 4

-The most distinctive difference between the two destinations is how you experience the wildlife.
+The most distinctive difference between the two destinations is how you actually experience the wildlife.

 Walking safari in Zambia South Luangwa with guide and guests on foot in the bush